Sigmahs/File_Storage_System/README.md

 # File_Storage_System

-A small project attempting to create a filestorage system.
+A small project for a course at UC Berkeley attempting to create a filestorage system.
 Designed and Created alongside Yanru Zhou, a fellow student at UC Berkeley.

 File Storage: